United States at the 2024 Summer Olympics: Sport climbing

-The U.S. has qualified eight climbers for the 2024 Summer Olympics.
+The U.S. qualified eight climbers for the 2024 Summer Olympics.
 Colin Duffy and Emma Hunt secured their spots in the men's combined and women's speed after winning silver medals at the 2023 World Championships in Bern, Switzerland; Piper Kelly, Samuel Watson, Natalia Grossman, and Jesse Grupper qualified for Paris in the women's speed, men's speed, women's combined, and men's combined after winning gold medals at the 2023 Pan American Games in Santiago, Chile; and Brooke Raboutou and Zach Hammer qualified for the games through the 2024 Olympic Qualifier Series ranking.